openshift-cs/rosaworkshop/README.md

 ### Creating your first ROSA Cluster
 If you'd like an easy to follow guide for creating your first ROSA cluster you've come to the right place.

-1. First please review the [prerequisites](https://docs.openshift.com/rosa/rosa_getting_started_sts/rosa-sts-aws-prereqs.html) which contains important information about the AWS account requirements.
+1. Please review the [prerequisites](https://docs.openshift.com/rosa/rosa_getting_started_sts/rosa-sts-aws-prereqs.html) which contains important information about the AWS account requirements.
-1. Then visit the "Getting Started with ROSA" tutorial for [Setting up your account](rosa/1-account_setup.md).
+1. Visit the "Getting Started with ROSA" tutorial for [Setting up your account](rosa/1-account_setup.md).

 ### Resources